Tigers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Ezequiel Tovar will take the field against the Detroit Tigers and Matt Vierling on Saturday at 9:10 PM ET in the second game of a three-game series at Coors Field.
+The Detroit Tigers and Matt Vierling will take on the Colorado Rockies and Elias Diaz at Coors Field on Sunday, with the first pitch at 3:10 PM ET.

-The Rockies have been listed as -110 moneyline favorites in this matchup with the Tigers (-110).
-The over/under is 12 runs for the game.
+The Rockies have been listed as -105 moneyline underdogs for this matchup against the Tigers (-115).
+The total for the matchup is listed at 12 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.